Reducing IT Support Costs is a Bad IT Strategy (and This is What You Need to Do About It)

 - Increased happiness = greater employee productivity

-- Decreased happiness = lower employee productivity.
+- Decreased happiness = lower employee productivity

 Creating the Business Case for Employee Experience Management

 This business case doesn’t need to be “War and Peace.”
-Instead, it can start as a one-pager that succinctly explains why employee experience measurement is important to your IT service desk and the wider organization, the costs of (as-a-minimum) trialing employee experience management, and the expected financial and non-financial benefits of doing so.
+Instead, it can start as a one-pager that succinctly explains why employee experience measurement is important to your IT service desk and the wider organisation, the costs of (as-a-minimum) trialing employee experience management, and the expected financial and non-financial benefits of doing so.